SSAR Victor Hutchison Student Poster Award Winners for 2018 Announced

 Award Information and Guidelines

-The SSAR Victor Hutchison Student Poster Award provides recognition for the best student posters presented at the annual meeting of the SSAR.
+The SSAR Victor Hutchison Student Poster Award provides recognition for the best graduate student posters presented at the annual meeting of the SSAR.
 To be eligible, the presented poster must be the result of research conducted by the individual making the presentation.
-The research must have been conducted while the student was enrolled in either an undergraduate or graduate degree program.
+The research must have been conducted while the student was enrolled in a graduate degree program.
 Students entering the competition must be members of SSAR.
 The presentations will be judged by the SSAR student prize committee.
-One Victor Hutchison Student Poster Award of U.S. $200 (plus a book gift from CRC Press) may be given in each of the following four categories:
+One Victor Hutchison Student Poster Award of U.S. $250 (plus a book gift from CRC Press) may be given in each of the following four categories::

 1) Evolution, Genetics, & Systematics